 “I had not realised how much the abortion had affected me and what it was doing to my life or how it had impacted my relationships.
 Coming for counseling was hard, but I kept coming because it helped me to uncover what happened and make some sense of it and why I was feeling the way I was and acted the way I did.”

 “My relationship with my partner ended a few years after the abortion.
 I felt hopeless and the grief of losing my baby and losing the man in my life was huge.
 Abortion grief is not like other griefs.
 It is harder to talk about because I did it.
 No matter what I tell myself in my head my heart aches for my baby”

-This two day seminar is for counsellors, psychotherapists, psychologists, social workers, doctors, midwives, nurses, pastors and ministers and mental health support workers, or anyone who may encounter and support people who have had terminations or abortions.
+The seminar is now a three day experience.
+It is designed for counsellors, psychotherapists, psychologists, social workers, doctors, midwives, nurses, pastors and ministers and mental health support workers, or anyone who may encounter and support people who have had terminations or abortions.

 N.B.
-Day One is a prerequisite to Day Two and seminar is two full days.
+Day One is a prerequisite to Day Two, and Day 1 and 2 are a prerequisite for Day 3.
 This is not merely an academic seminar, rather a reflective and interactive process.

 Carolina, founder and former co-ordinator of P.A.T.H.S.
 (Post Abortion Trauma Healing Service), is a trained nurse, and an experienced counsellor, supervisor, spiritual director.

 CHRISTCHURCH SEMINAR 2019